 Gaps appear more frequently on daily charts, where every day is an opportunity to create an opening gap.
-Gaps on weekly or monthly charts are fairly rare: the gap would have to occur between Friday's close and Monday's open for weekly charts and between the last day of the month's close and the first day of the next month's for the monthly charts.
-Gaps can be subdivided into four basic categories: Common, Breakaway, Runaway, and Exhaustion.
+Gaps on weekly or monthly charts are fairly rare: the gap would have to occur between Friday's close and Monday's open for weekly charts, and between the last day of the month's close and the first day of the next month's open for monthly charts.

-Volume will (should) pick up significantly, for not only the increased enthusiasm, but many are holding positions on the wrong side of the breakout and need to cover or sell them.
-It is better if the volume does not happen until the gap occurs.
+Volume will (should) pick up significantly, not only from the increased enthusiasm, but because many are holding positions on the wrong side of the breakout and need to cover or sell them.
+It is better if the increase in volume does not happen until the gap occurs.
 This means that the new change in market direction has a chance of continuing.
-The point of breakout now becomes the new support (if an upside breakout) or resistance (if a downside breakout).
+The point of the breakout now becomes the new support (if an upside breakout) or resistance (if a downside breakout).
 Don't fall into the trap of thinking this type of gap, if associated with good volume, will be filled soon.
 It might take a long time.
 Go with the fact that a new trend in the direction of the stock has taken place, and trade accordingly.
-Notice in the chart below how prices spent over 2 months without going lower than about 41.
+Notice in the chart below how prices spent over two months without going lower than about 41.
 When they did, it was with increased volume and a downward breakaway gap.

-A good confirmation for trading gaps is if they are associated with classic chart patterns.
+A good confirmation for trading gaps is whether or not they are associated with classic chart patterns.
 For example, if an ascending triangle suddenly has a breakout gap to the upside, this can be a much better trade than a breakaway gap without a good chart pattern associated with it.
 The chart below shows the normally bullish ascending triangle (flat top and rising, lower trend line) with a breakaway gap to the upside, as you would expect with an ascending triangle.

 Runaway gaps can also happen in downtrends.
 This usually represents increased liquidation of that stock by traders and buyers who are standing on the sidelines.
 These can become very serious as those who are holding onto the stock will eventually panic and sell – but sell to whom?
 The price has to continue to drop and gap down to find buyers.
 Not a good situation.

 The term measuring gap is also used for runaway gaps.
 This is an interpretation that is hard to find examples for, but it is a way of helping one decide how much longer a trend will last.
-The theory is that the measuring gap will occur in the middle of, or half way through, the move.
+The theory is that the measuring gap will occur in the middle of, or halfway through, the move.

 It is almost a state of panic if the gap appears during a long down move where pessimism has set in.
 Selling all positions to liquidate holdings in the market is not uncommon.
 Exhaustion gaps are quickly filled as prices reverse their trend.
 Likewise, if they happen during a bull move, some bullish euphoria overcomes trades, and buyers cannot get enough of that stock.
 The prices gap up with huge volume; then, there is great profit taking and the demand for the stock totally dries up.
 Prices drop, and a significant change in trend occurs.
 Exhaustion gaps are probably the easiest to trade and profit from.
-In the chart, notice that there was one more day of trading to the upside before the stock plunged.
-The high volume was the giveaway that this was going to be, either, an exhaustion gap or a runaway gap.
-Because of the size of the gap and the near doubling of volume, an exhaustion gap was in the making here.
+In the chart below, notice that there was one more day of trading to the upside before the stock plunged.
+The high volume was the giveaway that this was going to be either an exhaustion gap or a runaway gap.
+Because of the size of the gap and the near tripling of volume, an exhaustion gap was in the making here.

 There is an old saying that the market abhors a vacuum and all gaps will be filled.
 While this may have some merit for common and exhaustion gaps, holding positions waiting for breakout or runaway gaps to be filled can be devastating to your portfolio.
-Likewise, waiting to get on-board a trend by waiting for prices to fill a gap can cause you to miss the big move.
+Likewise, waiting to get onboard a trend by waiting for prices to fill a gap can cause you to miss the big move.